hitachinsk/FGT/README.md

  It is too tedious to run the codes on the local server?
 Feel free to play with our provided online demos!
  - Colab demo: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/19KOSVsfVs2Yy38r-6ptZae_8frJShLOS?usp=sharing)

+## :star: News
+- *2023.01.25:* We release [FGT++](https://arxiv.org/pdf/2301.10048.pdf), which is the journal extension of FGT.
+In this paper, we reformulate the research motivation and propose more methods to exploit the guidance from completed optical flows to transformer-based video inpainting, including the flow-guided feature propagation module and the newly designed temporal deformable MHSA in temporal transformer block.
+Besides, we also explore the supervision from frequency domain in video inpainting.
+FGT++ achieves greatly improved compared with FGT and current existing video inpainting baselines.

 ## Overview
 <img src="materials/pipeline.jpg" height="260px"/>